imathew/dvertkey/README.md

   * Or, update the "dvorak" variable, using the guide within the script to find your dvorak layout ID
 * Run the script as desired
   * You could compile it and put a shortcut to it in your startup folder

+### Qwertdvert
+A later edition is qwertdvert.ahk, which inverts the dvertkey pattern, and can be used instead.
+It assumes a qwerty layout is active in Windows, and sends the Dvorak equivalent of a Qwerty key, unless the ctrl, alt, and/or win keys are pressed.
+This is a much simpler implementation for those who would rather turn the script on and off as required, rather than switching between layouts.